felippenardi/ATinyPieceOfVim/issue-26/run-ruby.md

 Hello,
 {% endif %}

+Have someone ever asked you why not using another text editor with built-in Vim keybinds instead of
+Vim itself?
+There are several answers for that.
+Today's tip is one of the  good answers.

 Last week you saw how to calculate a math equantion inside Vim by using unix bc program.
 Vim can be very powerful when you combine it with